 3. recumbent bike (10 minutes)

-(see picture) with 20 pounds of weight attached and pulling myself around the room - it really works well)
+4. hamstring strengthening (10 minutes) (this was done by sitting on a stool (see picture) with 20 pounds of weight attached and pulling myself around the room - it really works well)

 5. standing knee lift